 Choices, I thought.
 The wild horses had assured me that if I give our guys and gals all the choices they need or want they will take care of themselves.
 A horse’s genetics know what the horse needs and when.
 If a horse needs a liver cleansing the brain will send him after thistle.
 When he needs vitamin E it might send him searching for a blackberry.
 Etc. If he’s eaten quite enough of high-sugar grasses, he’ll switch to the low sugar grasses to balance.
 When humans attempt to perform these functions, it’s usually pure guesswork, and usually late, behind the curve.

 I knew all this from the research but I must admit it was quite exhilarating to see it in play right in front of my eyes.
 I just sat there watching these happy magnificent creatures until the sun finally disappeared behind the hill, feeling very good about the choices we made so our herd would have the choices they needed.

-Our herd has celebrated their fifth anniversary of being out 24/7 in middle Tennessee.
-For more details on this subject see The Soul of a Horse Blogged – The Journey Continues …or the eBook Nugget Horses Were Born to be on Grass.
+In September our herd will celebrate their 8th anniversary of being out 24/7 in middle Tennessee.
+For more details on this subject see The Soul of a Horse Blogged – The Journey Continues …or Horses Were Born to be on Grass.